Are you thinking of getting into e-commerce and wondering if it’s worth it? Yeah, so is my mom.

 Starting a business is worth it, especially for the financial cushion and flexibility it can provide.

 For some small business owners, setting up an e-commerce store can be a better choice than a brick-and-mortar business.
 It offers a way for side hustlers to side hustle without having to rent a storefront, after all.
-But what hidden costs should you look out for?
+But what hidden startup costs should you look out for?

 Let’s get into the nitty-gritty of what it takes to start an e-commerce business.